 Music quality depends on the device you’re using.
 Voice control is neat, but it isn’t always easy to say exactly what you want to listen to – I find that trying to specify a particular Spotify playlist often leads to the wrong track being played.
 It’s far more effective to use the Spotify app to select the track or playlist you want and then use Spotify Connect to send the audio to an Echo.
 Voice commands work far better for pausing, skipping and changing volume.

 Sonos integration is great to see, and you can do all of the same things to your players as you can Echo devices.
 The only restrictions are that you can’t group or ungroup players, and you can’t adjust the group volume on pre-grouped devices.
-Neatly, when you trigger Alexa the Sonos volume is dipped, so that your Echo can pick-up your command more easily.
+Neatly, when you trigger Alexa the Sonos volume is ducked, so that your Echo can pick-up your command more easily.
 Just make sure that you have put your Sonos players in the same group as the Echo you’re using, to make ducking work better.

 Again, it’s just as hard to get Sonos to play the right track or playlist, so I prefer to set things off with the main Sonos app, using Alexa for volume, play/pause and volume control.

 Amazon has also recently boosted the quality of the audio from its own Echo speakers.
 While the likes of the Amazon Echo Plus (2nd) gen are better to listen to than their predecessors, Amazon has now added the ability to create a stereo pair, so you can use two of the same Echo speakers together, one for the left channel and one for the right channel.
 To find out how, the guide on How to create an Amazon Echo stereo pair gives you everything you need to know.